extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 As a result of the size of the new table, and computational cost, they are infrequently used, but they are still valuable in certain situations.
-A deck of cards can be created by creating a
+A deck of cards can be created by creating a cartesian product of all face card types, and the possible values each card can have.